PedroNB10/PedroNB10/README.md

 ---

 <p align="left">I'm graduating Information Systems in Federal University of Itajubá.
-I am a technology enthusiast, I love to study and laern more about how I can impact people's lives using the technologies I know and
+I am a technology enthusiast, I love to study and laern more about how <br>I can impact people's lives using the technologies I know and
   my knowledge about the area envolved.
 My first Hello world was since 12 years old, learning about robotics with arduino language.
 Today, I'm studying as hard as I can and making projects to grow my skills.
 <br>
 <br>